colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 export { Board, StatusArea };
 ```

-Now what you've implemented the rendering logic of the player turn indicator, and exposed the `StatusArea` class through the `components` directory, you are now ready to start rendering the player turn indicator.
+Now what you've implemented the rendering logic of the player turn indicator and exposed the `StatusArea` class through the `components` directory, you are now ready to start rendering the player turn indicator.

 ### Render Player Turn Indicator